Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_Basic.rst

 * Insert two 6mm bolts into the bottom side of the cart.
 * Add a washer to each bolt.
-* Fasten a 1-bearing assembly to the bolts with two lock nuts.
+* Fasten a 1-bearing assembly to the cart with two lock nuts.

 Repeat these steps for each corner of the cart.